 Book Fest 2020 continues at 1:35 p.m. with a poetry reading by Indianapolis native Allyson Horton, whose first book of poems is Quick Fire.
 Other presenters during this time will be local poet Shai Davis and local high school student Gabbie Black.

-The final activity will be a panel discussion on the topic, “Social Action in the Age of COVID-19,” moderated by Nichelle M. Hayes, the leader of the Center for Black Literature & Culture at Central Library.
+The final activity will be a panel discussion on the topic, “Social Action in the Age of COVID-19,” moderated by Nichelle M. Hayes, special collections librarian at the Center for Black Literature & Culture at Central Library.
 Panelists will include historian Leon Bates, environmental activist Denise Abdul-Rahman, and public health specialist Jesseca Chatman.

 Book Fest 2020 is a free online program, but registration is required by visiting the events page on the Library’s website at www.indypl.org. and searching for the CBLC Book Fest.
 Those registered will be emailed login instructions approximately 24 hours before the event